curatimeXai/cpr-chatbot/README.md

 - Clone the repository: `git clone https://github.com/curatimeXai/cpr-chatbot.git`.
 - Create the `.env` files in the `docker` subfolders based on the examples.

 **Analytics environment:**
-A `.env.dev` file is already present in the `analytics` folder.
+Create a `.env.dev` file based on `.env.dev.example`.
-This file's variables values must be the same as the ones in the `docker/` env files.
+This file's variables values must be the same as the ones in the `docker/postgres/.env` file.

 **Python environment (only for chatbot development):**
 - Create a virtual environment: `python -m venv venv`